 But for one A.T. thru-hiker, this year's hike is neither an escape or an adventure — it's simply a chance to hang out with mom and dad.

 Ellie Quirin is 1 year old.
-In just a few days, she will embark on her own A.T. thru-hiking journey along with her parents, Bekah and Derrick Quirin.
+On March 21, she began her own A.T. thru-hiking journey along with her parents, Bekah and Derrick Quirin.
 If the Quirins are successful, baby Ellie will become the youngest person to ever thru-hike the trail.
-Some may think the Quirins are crazy to attempt such a trip.
-But I think they're brilliant.

 We love it!
 Well..
 Most of us do.
 We finally got around to setting up our @zpacks Triplex ultralight tent.
 We have fondly named it Casa Verde.
 I am super impressed with this tent!
 The craftsmanship and attention to detail results in a superior shelter that cuts weight but not corners.
 Perfect for our AT thruhike!
 Did I mention we have 48 days until our start date? 😳